RawatRicha/construction-site-clearing/README.md

 Additionally, possible violations and cost items are also checked.
 In the end, CostCalulator.java calculates and displays the final cost in the form of a map.

 •	Assumption: At the start of the application, the bulldozer is at location (0,0).

+Requirements for the application:
+•	Java 8
+•	Gradle

+Steps to follow to build and run the application:
 •	To build the application: gradlew clean build
 •	To run the application: gradlew run –args input/inputExample.txt